HecVini/CollegeCodes/README.md

 Since then, I've learned a lot of new DataViz techniques and kept studying this incredible tool.
 The next step is to learn machine learning and sophisticated DataViz tools.

-## 2021.2 – Forecasting Deforestation with VAR Model
+## 2021.2 – Forecasting Deforestation with a VAR Model
 ##### Econometrics II Final Project
 In late 2021, I took a course on the time series.
 In Econometrics 2, we learned AR, MA, ARMA, ARCH/GARCH, VAR, and PCA models.
 As a final project, we could apply one of them to a real-life problem.